Our projects

 We vetted and hired a structural engineer, and worked alongside their architect to establish the plan.
 What followed was a massive amount of dirt work and stepped footers, traditional concrete walls with framed and insulated 2x4 interiors, and beautiful Vetrina doors and windows.

 The house will stand forever, with almost zero maintenance, and has already proven to generate exceedingly low electric bills.
 Why traditional concrete over ICF?
-By doing a simple sack and rub finish on the exterior, the cost of siding or brick was completely removed, making the two approaches very close in price, and even competitive with a stick frame build.
+By doing a simple sack and rub finish on the exterior, the cost of siding or brick was completely removed, making the two approaches very close in price, and even competitive with a wood-framed build.
+Reach out if you’d like a tour!

 Homeowners Steven and Shannon were living in a tiny house on 11 acres in Bristow, Oklahoma, saving up for their ICF dream home.
 They started that project in late 2023, with a well-respected ICF builder in the area.
 By August 2024, with walls and roof finished and drywall on, they received devastating news.
 Their contractor had done such a terrible job that the house was deemed unsafe and condemned by multiple structural engineers.
 It had to be demolished.